 - 1. Review what happened through the D-AFIX process and look for areas that can be changed or improved. - 2.
 Consider reviewing the D-AFIX Vaccination Assessment Questionnaire and evaluating the questions for effectively identifying gaps in policies and procedures. - 3.
-Evaluate the effectiveness of the feedback session in motivating dialysis facility staff to implement CQI strategies and improve vaccination rates. - 4.
-Evaluate the success of the interventions and resources. - 5.
+Determine if the method used for assessment was the right choice on the part of the D-AFIX coordinator.
+Based on improvements made and CQI strategies completed, determine whether the assessment method was successful in making needed change to processes. - 4.
+Evaluate the effectiveness of the feedback session in motivating dialysis facility staff to implement CQI strategies and improve vaccination rates. - 5.
+Evaluate the success of the interventions and resources. - 6.
 Make changes as necessary for future D-AFIX assessments.